 During the item development period, prior to statistical analysis of DIF, all items were subjected to the scrutiny of the Bias Review Committee.
-As explained in Section 2.2, the Bias Review

-Committee examined each reading item, looking for indications of bias that could impact the performance of an identifiable group of students.
-They discussed or rejected items biased on gender, ethnic, religious, or geographical bias.
+As explained in Section 2.2, the Bias Review Committee examined each reading item, looking for indications of bias that could impact the performance of an identifiable group of students.
+They discussed or rejected items based on gender, ethnicity, religious preferences, or geographical bias.

 After items were scored, statistical item analysis pertaining to DIF was undertaken.
-In this analysis, the gender reference group was males, and the ethnic reference group was white.
-The gender focal group was females and the ethnic focal group was black (African Americans).
+In this analysis, the gender reference group was males, and the ethnicity reference group was white.
+The gender focal group was females and the ethnicity focal group was black (African Americans).
 The total score of each operational form was used as the matching variable.

-Since the 2010 Mod-MSA: Reading was a single-format examination comprising only SR items, the DIF procedure used consisted of the Mantel-Haenszel contingency procedure (Mantel & Haenszel, 1959) together with an effect-size approach based on the delta scale (Camilli & Shepard, 1994).
+Since the 2011 Mod-MSA: Reading was a single-format examination comprising only SR items, the DIF procedure used consisted of the Mantel-Haenszel contingency procedure (Mantel & Haenszel, 1959) together with an effect-size approach2 based on the delta scale (Camilli & Shepard, 1994).